Around Iceland in 11 days - from Reykholt to Reykjavik is written by Jesper Munk Hansen

 Iceland can definitely be recommended and I think everyone should experience Iceland at least once in their life.

 So if you can do without 30 degrees and the beach, it's just about getting to Iceland.
 It only takes 3 hours to fly up there, and the experiences are at least as great as in other countries if you are into culture and nature combined with city life.

-In addition, almost everyone can understand Danish, so you do not even have to be good at English to cope.
+In addition, almost everyone can understand Danish, so you don't even need to be good at English to get by when traveling around Iceland.
 Icelandic is also relatively easy to understand.

 Finally two huge pluses: There are no rats or mosquitoes in Iceland!

 This post contains links to some of our partners.
 If you want to see how it goes with collaborations, then you can tap here .